 This CAD contains the standards and requirements for noise certification applicable to the classification of aircraft specified in individual chapters.
-The standards and requirements in this CAD are based mainly on the Standards and Recommended Practices (SARPs) contained in the International Civil Aviation Organisation (ICAO) Annex 16 Volume I - Environmental Protection, Aircraft Noise.
+The standards and requirements in this CAD are based mainly on the Standards and Recommended Practices (SARPs) contained in the International Civil Aviation Organisation (ICAO) Annex 16 Volume I Eighth Edition to the Chicago Convention - Environmental Protection, Aircraft Noise, Amendment 13.

-Civil Aviation Directive 16 Volume I - Environmental Protection, Aircraft Noise is published by the Chief Executive Officer under 24O of the Civil Aviation Act 1969 [Act 3] and comes into operation on 1st August 2021.
+Civil Aviation Directive 16 Volume I - Environmental Protection, Aircraft Noise is published by the Chief Executive Officer under 24O of the Civil Aviation Act 1969 [Act 3] and comes into operation on 15th November 2022.